Lisa Cambiotti

 What advice would you give to young women entering your industry?

-My advice to young women entering the industry is to be a sponge—absorb everything you can and never stop learning.
+My advice to young women entering the industry is to be a sponge—absorb everything you can, from everyone you can, as often as you can.
+Never stop learning.
 Take every opportunity to grow your knowledge, ask questions, and seek out mentors.
 The more you understand the business, the more confident and valuable you become.

 What are the biggest challenges or opportunities in your field right now?

 One of the biggest challenges in my field right now is keeping up with the pace of company growth.
+It’s a good challenge to have.
 As teams expand and customer demands evolve, it requires constant adaptability, strong problem-solving skills, and a commitment to maintaining high service standards.
 It’s also an exciting opportunity to build stronger systems, develop talent, and drive continued success.

 What values are most important to you in your work and personal life?